Lip Augmentation & Fillers in Cheshire

 Lip augmentation, or lip filling, is a cosmetic procedure done to make lips fuller and plumper.
 The procedure is as simple as injecting a dermal filler into the lips; this makes the lips look slightly bigger and remove the lines around the mouth.

-There is a wide range of dermal fillers that can be used, the most common ones feature hyaluronic acid.
+There are a wide range of dermal fillers that can be used, the most common ones feature hyaluronic acid.
 This is a natural substance that the body produces.

 Hyaluronic Acid Fillers

 Hyaluronic Acid Fillers are synonymous with dermal fillers thanks to their wide use.

 They improve the look of the lips by giving them:

 The effects of these fillers will last about six months after which you will need injections to maintain the volume of the lips.
 Dermal fillers on the market include:

 All these fillers are injected into the lips the same way and their results are comparatively similar.
 Some of these fillers have lidocaine, a local anaesthesia as an ingredient.
 Once the filler is injected into the lips, it gives them same by supporting the tissues of lips.